ssrikantan/ssrikantan.github.io/_posts/2021-01-03-adhoc-data-exploration-azure.md

     ) AS [result]
 where result.filepath(1) = 'Financial position'
 ```
-> [!NOTE]
-> When specifying a View or a Table pointing to the underlying Parquet files in ADLS Gen2, Azure Synpase Analytics Serverless Pool acts as a serving layer for Power BI Reports.
-Refer to [documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/get-started-power-bi-professional) for the steps.
+**When specifying a View or a Table pointing to the underlying Parquet files in ADLS Gen2, Azure Synpase Analytics Serverless Pool acts as a serving layer for Power BI Reports.
+Refer to [documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/get-started-power-bi-professional) for the steps.**

-##### Query Delta Files in ADLS Gen 2
+1d) Query Delta Files in ADLS Gen 2

 I have used the dedicated Spark Pool available in Synapse Analytics to demonstrate the querying of data from Delta Tables.